Product UX concept - what does it consist of?

 Taking UX into account already in conceptual work is not so much optional as necessary, not to say essential.

-Consideration of User Experience makes it possible not to lose the perspective, expectations, feelings, and emotions of a user when planning functions and thinking about usability and value.
+Consideration of User Experience makes it possible not to lose a user's perspective, expectations, feelings, and emotions when planning functions and thinking about usability and value.

 It is worth emphasizing that Digital Product Concepts are not mock-ups.